 - Member of The Eurasian Art Union (EAU)

 Yulia Mamontova is the great-granddaughter of the Russian merchant Vasily Mamontov, who continued the family business of the XVIII-XIX centuries in trade and delivery of goods from England to Arkhangelsk and the Urals on the Mezen river.
-She took the family name for a pseudonym, inspired by the history of her family.

 The full version of Yulia Mamontova’s CV (2020) is here.